6 Contextual Backlink Building Strategies for 2023

 It has undergone a sea change ever since it was inducted into the core algorithm.

 Google understands a website by looking at the links that it’s getting.

 Links give Google enough signals about your niche, and it’s industry relevance.

-While links are good for your website to rank higher, it can be a bane if you get a lot of irrelevant backlinks.
+While links are good for your website to rank higher on Google, it can be a bane if you get a lot of irrelevant backlinks.

 Worse if these backlinks are spammy.

 Consider this example: You’re running a financial website that offers instant loans.